 I’m sure you anticipated this all week!
-Here’s ADA’s story continued as you love it:
+Here’s ADA’s story (A story on teenage bullying) continued as you love it:

 “… but unknown to her, Tobe, the shortest of the three who was always lined up behind Ada on the assembly queue had overheard her and hence, hurried to the back to inform Yaru and Tunbi who were queued far behind, …”

 “…so they hurried ahead of her, first to the classroom to get the items, then to the 3-man capacity toilet to set things in place …”

 Yaru was to hide outside till Ada entered and then lock the door behind her.
 Since the other two toilets were locked, meaning occupied, Ada went into the third one and locked it behind her.

 Yaru banged on the door, asking her nicely to open the door and come out, but she didn’t and pleaded to be left alone; they came harmed (To carry out their bullying plans), so it didn’t matter.

 Yaru picked out the knife in her backpack and began to forcefully break the lock open.

 By this time, Ada had begun to scream on top of her voice for help, but it was of no use, the toilet was at the back end of the school, and too late, for Yaru had been able to make her way in.

 So Tobe chugged some mouthful worth of toilet tissues in her mouth to make her unable to speak and they began carrying out their plan.

 They were to pull out the braces off her teeth with the Fork Tunbi had brought to eat yam at lunch, rip her high-up blue Fabian Kole High School socks with the blades they had gotten and with Tunbi holding the phone, record a video as they ripped her clothes apart, beating her up in the process.